Miroslav Lajčák: Slovak Presidency of the Council of the EU (2016)

 In June 2016, Slovakia took over the Presidency of the EU Council.
 In his speech presenting the priorities for the Slovak Presidency Lajčák said "Today, we call the EU our home, the euro our currency and Schengen our area.
 The Presidency is the culmination of our integration journey.
 We are at the core of Europe.
 And we are grateful for that because we were given a lot.
 It's time to give back."

 In November 2016, following revelations by a whistleblower, Transparency International Slovakia accused Lajčák of dubious procurement contracts during the Slovak EU Council Presidency.
 The accusation was never proven.

-From May 2016, Lajčák was one official candidate for the Eastern European Group to succeed to Ban Ki-moon during the 2016 United Nations Secretary-General selection; he ended up in the second place after the current UN Secretary-General, António Guterres.
+Candidacy for UN Secretary-General (2016)

+The candidacy of Lajčák for the position of Secretary-General of the United Nations was officially launched following his formal nomination by the Government of Slovakia on May 25, 2016.
+Positioned as a representative of the Eastern European Group, Lajčák's campaign sought to fulfill the principle of regional rotation, as Eastern Europe remained the only regional bloc yet to hold the office.
+His platform emphasized a commitment to multilateralism, conflict prevention, and a comprehensive reform of the UN Secretariat to increase organizational efficiency.

+Throughout the 2016 selection process, Lajčák participated in public hearings and televised debates designed to improve transparency.
+After a series of informal straw polls by the UN Security Council, his bid reached a peak in the final round on October 5, 2016, finishing in second place behind António Guterres.
+Lajčák secured 7 "encourage" votes, 6 "discourage" votes, and 2 "no opinion" votes, marking the highest finish for any candidate from the Eastern European bloc during that cycle.

+While the Security Council ultimately moved to appoint Guterres, the visibility gained during the campaign led to Lajčák's successful election as President of the 72nd UN General Assembly the following year.